-As per the requirements of Section 92(3) and Rule12(1) of the Companies (Management and Administration) Rules, 2014 (as amended), the copy of the Annual Return in the prescribed Form MGT-7 for the financial year ended March 31, 2023 is placed on the company's website www.elgirubber.com.
+As per the requirements of Section 92(3) of the Companies Act, 2013 and Rule 12(1) of the Companies (Management and Administration) Rules, 2014 (as amended), the copy of the Annual Return in the prescribed Form MGT-7 for the financial year ended March 31, 2024 is placed on the company's website www.elgirubber.com.

-Board and Committee meetings conducted during the period under review
+Board and Committee meetings

-During the year under review, 6 meetings of the Board of Directors, 5 meetings of the Audit Committee, 2 meetings of the Nomination and Remuneration Committee, 12 meetings of the Stakeholders Relationship Committee and 4 meetings of the Finance and Administrative Committee were held.
+During the year under review, 6 meetings of the Board of Directors, 6 meetings of the Audit Committee, 4 meetings of the Nomination and Remuneration Committee, 12 meetings of the Stakeholders Relationship Committee and 8 meetings of the Finance and Administrative Committee were held.
 Further details of the Board and committee meetings as applicable, have been enumerated in the Corporate Governance Report annexed herewith and forms part of this Report.